codingwim/IdeenPlattform/README.md

 ## Interpretation of the information given

 The information given was quite extensive, and the designs were mostly clear.
 Nevertheless did some questions pop.
+In real life, some clarifications would be requested before proceeding to develop the app.
+For the purpose of the challenge, we took our interpretation to continue.
 See questions below, and our view on it:

 * Why do idea managers release the ideas ?